-As an SEO company, we work with a variety of industries and use two fine-tuned systems to develop your website’s SEO.
+As a manufacturing SEO company, we work with a variety of industries and use two fine-tuned systems to develop your website’s SEO.
 We call these systems: TRAP and IRON.
 You can see our manufacturing case study here.

-Search engine optimization (SEO) is the science of growing your business’ online presence using digital tools to follow a strategic marketing plan.
+Manufacturing search engine optimization (Industrial SEO) is the science of growing your business’ online presence using digital tools to follow a strategic manufacturing marketing plan.